-- The Huntsville MPO has promoted bicycling and walking as means to get to work and school in an effort to reduce air pollution from motor vehicles - In FY 2020, MPO staff worked with local transit agency to assist in the wrapping and promotion of new transit buses.
+- The Huntsville MPO has promoted bicycling and walking as means to get to work and school in an effort to reduce air pollution from motor vehicles - In FY 2021, MPO staff worked with local transit agency to assist in the wrapping and promotion of new transit buses.
 This experience alleviates the stigma with transit and promotes a healthier cleaner environment for the region's already congested roadways.

-- MPO staff will continue training to become familiar with Air Quality terminology, monitoring methods and measurement, Conformity Process procedures and techniques, and develop interagency contacts with federal and state agencies responsible for Air Quality Conformity - Continue to inform the general public of changing issues concerning air quality using local media, TV, radio, newspapers, and the MPO website, as well as conducting public meetings - Provide and staff the required number of public meetings and hearings to fulfill Conformity Public Involvement requirements under the cited provisions, if applicable - Support member jurisdictions in applications for funding such as ADECA Volkswagen grants for air quality improvement and FTA Lo-No Emissions grants
+- MPO staff will continue training to become familiar with Air Quality terminology, monitoring methods and measurement, Conformity Process procedures and techniques, and develop interagency contacts with federal and state agencies responsible for Air Quality Conformity - Continue to inform the general public of changing issues concerning air quality using local media, TV, radio, newspapers, and the MPO website, as well as conducting public meetings - Provide and staff the required number of public meetings and hearings to fulfill Conformity Public Involvement requirements under the cited provisions, if applicable - Support member jurisdictions in applications for funding in FTA Low-No Emissions grants related to cleaner air and the electric vehicle process